 “but the shining helmet guarded his head, (the helmet) whose duty it was to stir up the mere depths, to seek the surging water… wonderfully adorned with boar-images, so that afterwards no brand nor battle-sword might bite through it” (ibid.)

 French and German werewolf lore, too, contains hints of a deeper spiritual tradition of close relationships between humans and animals.
-Some werewolves owned a girdle, belt, or strap that would enable them to transform by putting it on and taking it off.
+Some werewolves owned a girdle, belt, or strap (perhaps made from wolf hide?) that would enable them to transform by putting it on and taking it off.
 Benjamin Thorpe mentions one example of a man observed by his co-laborers rising from a nap, putting on a “strap, whereupon he became a wolf” (27).
 Other werewolves put on wolf skins, like the one who underwent trial in Livonia: “We have wolf skins that we simply put on,” although when questioned about the names of his fellow werewolves, he changed his story and stated that they “would go into the bushes, take off their usual clothes, and turn immediately into wolves” (Lecouteux 170).
 The werewolf in question, for what it’s worth, claimed to have been working on behalf of his community, not against it, by bringing wheat seeds back from hell to keep the fields fruitful.
 Lecouteux likened this kind of werewolf to the Benandanti — Italian magic workers who fought against malevolent sorcerers who sought to ruin harvests, spread illness, and the like.
-Whether or not the werewolf at trial changed his story to protect certain friends is uncertain, but his second claim fits neatly with Lecouteux’s thesis that werewolves were people whose spirits would leave their bodies and take the form of wolves — the clothing or girdles perhaps symbolically aiding in the shedding of the human body by the spirit or Double.
+Whether or not the werewolf at trial changed his story to protect the powerful girdle is uncertain, but his second claim fits neatly with Lecouteux’s thesis that werewolves were people whose spirits would leave their bodies and take the form of wolves — the skins or girdles perhaps symbolically aiding in the shedding of the human body by the spirit or Double.

 Like Jiraiya, werewolves not only shapeshifted into wolves but were also believed to be able to charm wolves and ride them, especially in Bavaria and Austria.
 The völva Hyndla rides a wolf in “The Lay of Hyndla,” and Freyja, the goddess most closely associated with the ecstatic practice of seidr, rides a boar as well as transforms into a falcon with the use of a cape of feathers.
 Folklorist Benjamin Thorpe mentions a witch who rides a black chicken to her Sabbaths, and Holda’s devotees rode various animals on their nocturnal flights.
 Folklore is rife with witches who turn into rabbits, cats, mice, and other animals.
 The Benandanti, for example, became mice or rats (Lecouteux 91).
 The Scottish witch Isobel Gowdie had a charm that she would recite: